Skip to main content

 • Server response headers

-• Proxies used in the query
+• Proxies used during the request

 Capabilities

-• Multi-page scraping (page navigation)
+• Multi-page scraping (pagination traversal)

-• Automated proxy handling
+• Automatic proxy management

 • Supports gzip/deflate/brotli compression

-• CloudFlare bypass
+• CloudFlare protection bypass

 • Engine selection (HTTP or Chrome)